tommasoresti/turingjs/README.md

 ### Convert 0s and 1s

-As an example, the project comes already with a prefilled `instructions.txt`
+Project comes already with some examples.

+Let's start with `example/toggle_values.txt`

 These instructions are converting 0's to 1's